 - Make it easier to fit in clothes like button-up shirts or dresses

-You can learn more about the ways this surgery can ease upper-body pain here on the Medbelle blog.
+You can learn more about the ways this surgery can ease upper-body pain here,

-Medbelle Patient Care Advisers often describe reduction surgery as a two for one procedure.
+The reduction mammoplasty procedure is often described as a two for one procedure.

 This is because the procedure for reduction is nearly identical to that for a breast lift.
 The only difference is that breast tissue is also removed during a breast reduction to reduce the size of the breasts.
 Lifting the breast corrects breast sagging, also called ptosis, as visualised in the diagram below.